nestrischamps/ctwcsingapore.com/ExampleSite/content/english/_index.md

     image: "/images/2024_participants.jpg"
     content: ""
     bulletpoints:
-      - "10 Participants"
+      - "More player"
-      - "World-class actions"
+      - "More action"
       - "Great showcase of Tetris prowess on all styles!"
     button:
       enable: false